sreenivasmrpivot/groq-speech/BlogPost.md

 ### **The Solution: Building on Groq's Foundation**

 This blog post demonstrates how to build a **comprehensive speech processing platform** that leverages Groq's powerful API as its core engine.
-Through a demonstrative architecture, we'll show how to implement:
+Through a comprehensive architecture, we'll show how to implement:

 - 🎤 **Real-time voice activity detection** for intelligent audio chunking
 - 👥 **Speaker diarization** for multi-speaker scenarios